adsail/andrewsail.com/content/boston/boston_restaurants.md

 ## East Boston

 ### [Santarpio's](https://www.santarpiospizza.com/) 🔥
 A Boston staple for NY style pizza.
 Opened in 1903 as a bakery and turned to a pizza joint in 1933.
 No frills and still run by the Santarpio family!
 There's a charm to the simplicity; the menu does not span beyond pizza, lamb skewers, steak tips and sausage.
-I'm lucky to have some friends who recently moved to Eastie, so I'll hopefully visit Santarpio's more often.
+I'm lucky to have some friends who recently moved to Eastie, so I'll be visiting Santarpio's more often.

 ![](/images/santarpios.jpeg)